CSC207-2022F-UofT/course-project-scamazon-ca-group-118/README.md

-Scamazon App <br>
+# eBay App

-Welcome to the Scamazon app!
-This app is a marketplace where you can buy and sell a wide variety of items. <br>
+Welcome to the eBay app!
+This app is a marketplace where you can buy and sell a wide variety of items.

-Features: <br>
+## Features

-Browse and search for items to buy <br>
+- Browse and search for items to buy
-Buy items outright <br>
+- Place bids on items or buy them outright
-Sell your own items by creating a listing <br>
+- Sell your own items by creating a listing
-Check out with card information <br>
+- Check out with PayPal or a credit card
-Leave feedback for other users <br>
+- Leave feedback for other users

-How to Use: <br>
+## How to Use

-Clone our repository <br>
-Install this opencsv library https://sourceforge.net/projects/opencsv/ <br>
+1. Download the app from the App Store or Google Play
-Create an account or log in to your existing account <br>
+2. Create an account or log in to your existing account
-Start browsing or search for specific items <br>
+3. Start browsing or search for specific items
-Add items to your cart <br>
-Checkout all the items you would like to purchase! <br>
+4. Place bids on items or buy them outright
-If you want to sell an item, click the "Create Listing" button in the navigation bar and create a listing <br>
+5. If you want to sell an item, click the "Sell" button in the app and create a listing
-When you're ready to checkout, enter your card information and complete the purchase <br>
+6. When you're ready to checkout, select your payment method and complete the purchase

-Customer Support: <br>
+## Customer Support

 If you have any issues with the app or need help with a purchase, please contact our customer support team.
-We're here to help and we'll do our best to resolve any issues you may have. <br>
+We're here to help and we'll do our best to resolve any issues you may have.

-Thank you for using the Scamazon app!
+Thank you for using the eBay app!